lia-07/posterfy/README.md

 1. Clone this repository.
 2. Ensure you have [pnpm](https://pnpm.io/) installed.
+3. You will need to get a Client ID and Secret from [Spotify for Developers](https://developer.spotify.com).
+Place these in a `.env` file in the project root using the same format as in `.env.example`.
-3. In the project directory, run `pnpm install` and then `pnpm dev`.
+4. In the project directory, run `pnpm install` and them `pnpm dev`.
-4. Go to the localhost address that it says in a browser (usually this is http://localhost:5173).
+5. Go to the localhost address that it says in a browser (usually this is http://localhost:5173).

 ## Examples